antrea-io/antrea/docs/design/architecture.md

 See the [Kubernetes Service Proxies documentation](https://kubernetes.io/docs/reference/networking/virtual-ips) for more details.

-When AntreaProxy is enabled, Antrea Agent will add OVS flows that implement load balancing and DNAT for the ClusterIP Service traffic.
+When Antrea Proxy is enabled, Antrea Agent will add OVS flows that implement load balancing and DNAT for the ClusterIP Service traffic.
 In this way, Service traffic load balancing is done inside OVS together with the rest of the forwarding, and it can achieve better performance than using `kube-proxy`, as there is no extra overhead of forwarding Service traffic to the host's network stack and iptables processing.
-The AntreaProxy implementation in Antrea Agent leverages some `kube-proxy` packages to watch and process Service Endpoints.
+The Antrea Proxy implementation in Antrea Agent leverages some `kube-proxy` packages to watch and process Service Endpoints.

 ### NetworkPolicy